 For these blade root flap DELs, Eq.(4) is used directly without the Vanmarcke correction to obtain the number of crossings of different levels.
 However if the same method is used (i.e. without the Vanmarcke correction), for the tower base fore-aft damage equivalent moment, then as seen in Fig. 9a, the tower base fore-aft DELs are greatly amplified in comparison to the measured DELs.
-The power spectrum of the tower base FA moment is compared with the blade root flap in Fig. 9B9b, from which it can be seen that the first peak for the tower moment has a much smaller energy rise relative to its starting point, than the significant aerodynamic damping, that is not considered in Eq.
+The power spectrum of the tower base FA moment is compared with the blade root flap in Fig. 9b, from which it can be seen that the first peak for the tower moment has a much smaller energy rise relative to its starting point, than the corresponding first peak in the blade moment, which has an energy jump of about a 100 on the PSD scale.
+This is due to the significant aerodynamic damping, that is not considered in Eq.
 (4).
 Therefore the bandwidth of the spectrum needs to be provided in the expression for level crossings, which is exactly what the Vanmarcke correction applies.

-The Vanmarcke correction in the limit that α->1 provides the equivalent bandwidth for a highly damped system and herein α is taken as 0.99 to model the peak crossings of the tower base moment.
+The Vanmarcke correction in the limit that $\alpha - > 1$ provides the equivalent bandwidth for a highly damped system and herein α is taken as 0.99 to model the peak crossings of the tower base moment.
 Figure 10 provides the same comparison for the tower base fore-aft damage equivalent moment, with the Vanmarcke correction and now a very good match between the DELs computed with this methodology and the measured DELs is seen.

-The validation of the simulated DELs with the measurements shown in Fig. 8 and Fig. 10 over a year is sufficient justification for considering that the underlying stochastic process is Gaussian.
-The matching comparisons in Figs. 8 and 10 imply that the results from the GPA can be sampled to also perform a stochastic extrapolation of the DEL magnitudes to obtain a one-

-285 year DEL value or even to higher return periods.
-Considering the computation speed of the Gaussian process analysis, it is also possible to directly simulate multi-year damage equivalent moments-, if the corresponding std. deviation, minimum, maximum values of the loads are known, for example from past measurements on similar turbines.
-Figure 11 displays the extrapolated one year DEL values for the blade root and tower base with the GPA as compared to measurements and the 3-parameter Weibull CDF, where it can be seen that the extrapolation using GPA shows similar trends as using a parametric Weibull fits
+The validation of the simulated DELs with the measurements shown in Fig. 8 and Fig. 10 over a year is sufficient justification for considering that the the underlying stochastic process is Gaussian.
+The matching comparisons in Figs. 8 and 10 imply that the results from the GPA can be sampled to also perform a stochastic extrapolation of the DEL magnitudes to obtain a one-year DEL value or even to higher return periods.
+Considering the computation speed of the Gaussian process analysis, it is also possible to directly simulate multi-year damage equivalent moments, if the corresponding std. deviation, minimum, maximum values of the loads are known, for example from past measurements on similar turbines.
+Figure 11 displays the extrapolated one year DEL values for the blade root and tower base with the GPA as compared to measurements and the 3-parameter Weibull CDF, where it can be seen that the extrapolation using GPA shows similar trends as using a parametric Weibull fits to data.
+The empirical DEL using measurements reaches a one year probability of exceedance up to 10 m/s, beyond which the measurements have lesser data.
+Since the results of GPA tally well with measured DELs for the blade and tower, this method can also be used to detect anomalous wind turbine operation, such as if DEL values that are significantly away from the predictions by GPA are measured.
+This can happen, for example if there is tower resonance with the rotor rotational speed, or if there is a shut-down of the turbine under high turbulence or other uncommon events.